kylejones200/our_table/content/recipes/green-pepper-and-onion-steak.md

 ingredients:
-  []
+  - "Marinade"
+  - "1/4 cup soy sauce"
+  - "1/4 cup water"
+  - "1 garlic clove, pressed"
+  - "1/2 tsp ground ginger"
+  - "Stir-Fry"
+  - "1 lb round steak, thinly sliced across the grain"
+  - "2 Tbsp vegetable oil"
+  - "1 (14 1/2 oz) can diced tomatoes, drained (reserve juices)"
+  - "1 cup thinly sliced onions"
+  - "1 cup thinly sliced green bell peppers"
+  - "2 Tbsp cornstarch"
+  - "Cooked rice, for serving"

 allergens:
   - "gluten"
   - "soy"
----
-{{< recipe-image >}}

-Marinade ---"
-  - "1/4 cup soy sauce"
-  - "1/4 cup water"
-  - "1 clove garlic, pressed"
-  - "1/2 tsp dry ginger"
-  - "1 lb round steak, thinly sliced"
-  - "141/2 oz can tomatoes, diced"
-  - "1 cup onion slices"
-  - "1 cup green pepper slices"
-  - "2 Tbl Cornstarch"
 steps:
-  - "Heat marinade to boiling and pour over round steak in a bowl.
-Marinate for 30 minutes.
-Drain meat; save marinade.
-Brown both sides of meat in 2 Tbsp Oil in skillet.
-Cover; simmer 15 minutes.
-Drain tomatoes, saving liquid.
-Add water to liquid to make 1 cup.
-Add tomatoes, onions, and peppers.
-Mix marinade with tomato-water liquid.
-Stir in 2 Tbsp cornstarch.
-Pour over meat, cook for 15 more minutes, stirring occasionally.
-Serve with rice."
+  - "Combine soy sauce, 1/4 cup water, garlic, and ginger in a small saucepan; bring just to a boil.
+Pour over the sliced steak in a shallow dish, toss to coat, and marinate 30 minutes.
+Drain, reserving the marinade."
+  - "Heat 1 tablespoon oil in a large skillet over medium-high heat.
+Sear half the beef strips until browned, 2 to 3 minutes; transfer to a plate.
+Repeat with remaining oil and beef."
+  - "Measure the reserved tomato juices and add enough water to total 1 cup.
+Whisk the cornstarch into the reserved marinade, then stir in the tomato liquid."
+  - "Return all beef to the skillet.
+Add tomatoes, onions, and bell peppers.
+Pour in the sauce mixture and cook, stirring, until vegetables are crisp-tender and the sauce thickens, about 5 minutes.
+Serve over hot rice."
 ---
 {{< recipe-meta >}}

 {{< ingredients >}}

 {{< steps >}}

+{{< recipe-image >}}